The new book is Perfect Lingerie

 Stay tuned here for updates!

 Above is a link to my blog.
 Cosmetic perfection in a manuscript is a hard thing to achieve.
-Agent and author work hand in hand and the agent reveals, in the politest possible way, their superior command of the English language, world literary history, and gives deeper, more nuanced insights into the novels the author most recently read.
+Agent and author work hand in hand and the agent reveals, in the politest possible way, their superior command of the English language, world literary history, the evolutionary structure of the novel as applied to the immdediate future, and gives deeper, more nuanced insights into the novels the author most recently read.
 A great agent is kin to the finer librarians, though I doubt the comparison would be appreciated by either.
+A writer must be incredibly well read.
+This is obvious.
+A good agent absolutely must be as well.